 No pay.
 Non-union.

-Rehearsals are generally Monday-Thursday evenings from 7-10 pm, and occasionally Saturday mid-morning/afternoon when needed.
-Rehearsals begin the week of November 27th.
-There will be some time off during the December/January holidays.
+Rehearsals are generally Monday/Tuesday/Wednesday/Thursday evenings from 7-10 pm, and occasionally Saturday or Sunday mid-morning/afternoon when needed.

-January 20 - February 18.
-Performances are Friday and Saturday at 8 pm, Sunday at 2 pm, and Thursday, February 15 at 7 pm, followed by a Q & A. (There is a show on Super Bowl Sunday)
+May 12 - June 17, 2018.
+Performances are Friday and Saturday at 8 pm, Sunday at 2 pm, and Thursday, June 14 at 7 pm, followed by a Q & A. (No shows on Memorial Day Weekend)

 Auditions, rehearsals and performances all happen at 1316 Cabrillo Ave in downtown Torrance, 90501.